hyperjumptech/monika/docs/src/pages/guides/notifications.md

 }
 ```

-Using the webhook type configuration, Monika will send a post request and data through its body using axios library.
+Using the webhook type configuration, `Monika` will send a post request and data through its body using the axios library.
 The data for notification will be sent as this object :

 ```js
 body: {